Why We’re Unhappy: Bertrand Russell’s 8 Timeless Lessons

 7. Persecution Mania

-To treat this condition, Russell advises in ‘The Conquest of Happiness’ us to not expect everyone to feel towards us the tender love and profound love we may feel toward ourselves.
+To treat this condition, Russell advises us to not expect everyone to feel towards us the tender love and profound love we may feel toward ourselves.
 We know that our friends and family have faults, yet we find them generally agreeable on the whole.
 However, we generally would find it intolerable that others may have such views of us.
+This double standard can quietly fuel resentment and unhappiness—recognizing it is the first step toward letting go.

-Russell brings forth four maxims as preventive measures of the emergence of persecution mania: first, remember that your motives are not as altruistic as they seem to yourself, so stop looking for others’ gratitude or admiration; second, don’t overestimate your own merits; third, don’t expect others to take as much interest in you as you do yourself; finally, realize that people generally just don’t give enough thought of you to have any special desire to persecute you.
+Russell brings forth four maxims as preventive measures of the emergence of persecution mania: first, remember that your motives are not as altruistic as they seem to yourself, so stop looking for others’ gratitude or admiration; second, don’t overestimate your own merits; third, don’t expect others to take as much interest in you as you do yourself; finally, realize that people generally just don’t give enough thought to you to have any special desire to persecute you.
+If you constantly feel mistreated or misunderstood, this might be a key root cause of your unhappiness.

-8. Fear of Public Opinion and Social Judgment
+8. How Fear of Social Judgment Fuels Unhappiness

 Most people can’t be happy unless their life and outlook on the world is approved by others, particularly by those with whom they have social relation.
 Generally, people who are not in harmony with the conventions of their own set tend to be irritable and lack a sense of humor.
 Russell argues that it is important that we all attempt to find the group of people amongst which we may flourish.

 In practice, though, we can’t escape from everyone.
 In such cases, if we manage to show indifference to what others think, people will have doubts over their own power and tend to leave us in peace.
-It also helps to realize that many individuals are upset by departures from convention because they see this departure as a criticism of themselves in some way.
+It also helps to realize that many individuals are upset by departures from convention because they see this as a personal criticism.
 We can be careful in communicating that this is something that only concerns us, that we are not engaged in a criticism of others.

-Fear of public opinion is oppressive.
+Fear of public opinion is one of the most common yet invisible causes of unhappiness for many people today.
 According to Russell, it is difficult to achieve any measure of personal growth while this fear remains in us, and it is also impossible to acquire the freedom of spirit in which true happiness can emerge.
 It is essential to happiness that our own way of living and outlook in life should stem from our deep impulses and not from the views of others.

-Enjoyed this post?
+Enjoyed this article?
 Don’t miss Naval Ravikant’s 12 insights on happiness or Seneca’s 9 timeless lessons for leading a meaningful life.
+Didn’t find what you were looking for?
+Check out our most recent articles further below (after the FAQs section).

 *Affiliate link: If you enjoy our content, consider purchasing your book through our link.
 We earn a small commission, which helps support the blog.
 In addition, 10% of all revenue generated is donated to charitable causes.